event-driven-dotnet/EventDriven.EventBus.Dapr/ReadMe.md

 ## Dapr Event Bus Packages

-The Dapr Event Bus consists of two NuGet packages: [DaprEventBus.Abstractions](https://www.nuget.org/packages/DaprEventBus.Abstractions) and [DaprEventBus.Dapr](https://www.nuget.org/packages/DaprEventBus.Dapr).
+The Dapr Event Bus consists of two NuGet packages: **EventDriven.EventBus.Abstractions** and **EventDriven.EventBus.Dapr**.

-### DaprEventBus.Abstractions
+### EventDriven.EventBus.Abstractions

-The **DaprEventBus.Abstractions** package includes interfaces and abstract classes which provide an abstraction layer for interacting with any messsaging subsystem.
+The **EventDriven.EventBus.Abstractions** package includes interfaces and abstract classes which provide an abstraction layer for interacting with any messsaging subsystem.
 This allows you to potentially exchange the [Dapr](https://dapr.io/) implementation with another one, such as [NServiceBus](https://particular.net/nservicebus) or [MassTransit](https://masstransit-project.com/), _without altering application code_.

 This package contains an `IEventBus` interface implemented by an `EventBus` abstract class.